The Industrial Decay Network

 2007 - 2011

 I started playing with photography in the early 2000’s.
-I had used cameras on and off before that but only once in awhile like when i went on a trip to the UK in 1994.
-Photography only became a regular thing when I got my first Digital Camera around 2001.
-It was a 2 megapixel camera.
-I started exploring abandoned houses before I carried around a camera everyday.
-I remember during my rave days in the 90’s my friends and I would all load up into a car and drive to various abandoned houses that I had previously spotted while driving the country backroads.
-We would go at night, bring a tape deck and some candles and just hang out.
-Then in 2003 I started to visit Industrial areas in Toronto, revisiting some of the old warehouses we used to rave at in the 90’s.
-I started a Flickr Group called Industrial Decay which is still active.
-There was also a Blogger site I put together that showcased the best uploads for the week.
+I had used a point & shoot film camera in the past when I went on a trip to the UK in 1994, but photography only became a regular thing for me when I got my first Digital Camera around 2001.
+It was a Canon Cybershot 2 megapixel camera.
+I was exploring abandoned houses well before I carried around a camera everyday, really wish I had one back then.
+I remember during my rave days in the 90’s my friends and I would all load up into a car and drive to various abandoned houses at night.
+We would bring a tape deck and some candles and just hang out.
+Then in 2003 I started to explore Industrial areas in Toronto, revisiting some of the old warehouses we used to rave at.
+I started a Flickr Group called Industrial Decay in the early 2000’s which is still active today.
+There was also a Blogger site I put together that showcased the best uploads every week.

-In 2007 I self published my first book showcasing some of my favourite images I had captured since starting in 2003.
+In 2007 I self published my first book showcasing some of my favourite images I had captured since I started exploring Industrial sites in 2003.
 It was titled ‘Surface: Industrial Decay’ Then a year later I published the first IDN book where I collaborated with various photographers from around the world to showcase some of the best Industrial Decay photography at the time.
 This continued with 2 more Volumes with the final release in 2011.

 All of these books are still available for purchase.
-They are available through Blurb.com Click the image to visit their website.
+Available through Blurb.com - Click the images to see a preview for each book.